Del Hayes Press

 This list is so complete that I learned for the first time of an award to my unit to which I also was entitled but never received and never wore.
 I hope that reading this series will give the reader the same pleasure that it has brought to me.

-Since 1918, sixty-two members of the United States Air Force have been awarded our nation’s highest award for valor, the Congressional Medal of Honor.
+Since 1918, sixty-two members of the United States Air Force and its predecessor organizations have been awarded our nation’s highest award for valor, the Congressional Medal of Honor.

 A meticulous Storyteller and researcher –